Inside

 “I vow

-to rise first every morning
+to rise first every

 to stare at the dew